-Estimated completion date: June 2015
+Estimated completion date: July 2015

-The Commission was made aware of Senate Bill 492 that was submitted by the Department of Administration.
-A copy of Senate Bill 492 labeled “Attachment A”(pages 6-9) is attached for your reference.
+The Commission was made aware of Senate Bill 492 that was submitted by the Department of Motor Vehicles (DMV).
+A copy of Senate Bill 492 labeled “Attachment A” (pages 6-9) is attached for your reference.

 Sec.
 4. NRS 490.085 is hereby amended to read as follows: